Sitecore/Sitecore.Demo.Scenarios/play-media-chone/01. Content Management/03. Create Content Types/README.md

 28. Showing the results:

 - You can always show the changes in your local environment.
 Just save the files (this should reload the site) and show the new page.
-- If you are using **your own GitHub repo** you can commit the changes and that should trigger a Vercel deployment.
+- If you are using **your own GitHub repo** you can commit and push the changes and that should trigger a Vercel deployment.
 Once done, you can show the changes on your Vercel website.